hedauav/SONIC/README.md

-# 🎵 SonicIPChain - Tokenize Your Voice Assets
+# 🎵 SonicIPChain - Tokenize Your Voice Asset

 A decentralized platform for recording, tokenizing, and managing audio content on the blockchain.
 Built with Next.js, Ethereum, and IPFS for secure and permanent audio storage.